2. Development and Review

 Introduction

-1. The University’s Module Approval Process is overseen by the Academic Board.
+1. The University’s Module Approval Process is overseen by the Quality & Standards Committee.
 Faculties are responsible for approving new and restructured modules, minor changes to modules and the suspension and withdrawal of modules.
 Proposals for new and restructured modules should be made online using the APEX Module Management system and submitted to the relevant Faculty for consideration.
-Proposals should be scrutinised by an independent academic member of staff; the reviewer will be nominated as part of the module approval workflow and they should complete the review section before the module is considered by the appropriate faculty committee.
+Proposals should be scrutinised by an independent academic member of staff; the reviewer will be nominated as part of the module approval workflow and they should complete the review section before the module is considered by the Faculty.
 Following approval by the Faculty, the Student Administration Office will be notified of the changes which will be recorded in the module database.
 Proposals for Distance Learning modules based on existing campus-based modules, and Welsh-Medium modules which are direct replicas of an approved module, or vice-versa, should be made using the APEX system.

 2. All new and restructured modules should be approved by Faculties and information updated on the module and scheme database for the following academic session by the end of the spring term or no later than 31 March where the spring term ends after this date.